 My cousin has owned the K65 for about 3 years and has just about all good things to say about it overall.
 Now she uses distilled water and descales it semi-regularly; many owners report that distilled water makes descaling minimal if not a non-issue altogether.
 We got to talking about water chemistry and she admits that she doesn’t think distilled water tastes “flat” or anything (To each his own as they say.)

 Of course, I sought out other opinions too, I was glad to discover a great many positive reviews from users.
-Some people compared the K65 to the K75 in terms of features; mostly their beef was that the K75 had additional brew sizes.
+Some people compared the K65 to another older model in terms of features; mostly their beef was that the predecessor had additional brew sizes.
 Apparently there is a trick to getting a >10 oz cup and that is to push the 6 oz button twice, once before starting to brew and then again after opening the chamber and closing it.
 It tripped them up at first, but when they made this discovery it got easy.